ssr1ram/git-trunk/README.md

 *   `utils.rs`: Contains a `run_git_command` helper function used by all commands to execute Git commands, manage verbose output, and perform a basic check for Git availability.

+## under the hood

+- Custom git refs are created under the trunk namespace i.e. `refs/trunk/<store name>`
+- Each store is a separate git repo
+- The git objects of each store are copied over from .trunk/<store> in commit and brought back to .trunk/<store> on checkout
+- github and other git servers typically only bring in `refs/heads`, `refs/remotes` and `refs/tags` when you clone a repo